 D. Jane Chagaris Albanese

-In 2007, D. Jane Chagaris Albanese founded Giants of Generosity, Inc, a 501c3 charitable organization based in Cresskill, New Jersey.
-As CEO and executive director, she devotes her time to help people in our own communities who are experiencing critical, life-altering situations, and have nowhere else to turn.
+Ms. Albanese founded Giants of Generosity, Inc. in 2007.
+As President/CEO, she devotes her time to helping people in our own communities who are experiencing critical, life-altering situations and have nowhere else to turn.
 She is the spokesperson for Giants and the force behind its growth.
-She still answers her own phone, works closely with each recipient and puts her business acumen and design skills to work.
+She still answers her own phone, works closely with each recipient and puts her business acumen to work.
 She has created the organization’s website, social media pages, and all collateral marketing materials.
 The New Jersey Association of Women Business Owners (NJAWBO) honored Albanese in 2011 and again in 2012, with its prestigious Rose & Scroll Award in recognition of her community service, and for being a positive role model for women.
-She has also been nominated twice for the Russ Berrie Making a Difference Award, and has received a prestigious Proclamation from Senator Robert Menendez for her dedicated service to helping others during Hurricane Sandy, 2012.
+She has also been nominated for the Russ Berrie Making a Difference Award, and has received a prestigious Proclamation from Senator Robert Menendez for her dedicated service to helping others during Hurricane Sandy.
+A native of Tenafly, New Jersey, Albanese grew up at the critically acclaimed Clinton Inn Hotel, which her family owned and operated for nearly five decades.
 Albanese holds a Bachelor of Science degree in business administration from Fairleigh Dickinson University in Teaneck, New Jersey and an Associate in Arts degree in graphic arts from Daytona State College, Daytona Beach, Florida.

-Caryn Starr-Gates is a professional freelance copywriter and owner of StarrGates Business Communications in Fair Lawn, NJ.
+Caryn is a professional freelance copywriter and owner of Starr-Gates Business Communications in Fair Lawn, NJ.
 She creates promotional copy and communications content in all media, for her clients’ advertising, marketing, and public relations projects.
 Her writing experience stretches across a broad array of industries and fields.
 In between the start of her advertising career and today, Caryn has enjoyed several other careers: professional cook and caterer; restaurant manager and field service supervisor for a national restaurant chain; professional organizer; and gift basket designer and retailer.
-She returned to her writing roots officially with the launch of StarrGates Business Communications in 2009.
+She returned to her writing roots officially with the launch of Starr-Gates Business Communications in 2009.
 Caryn is an active member of the Bergen chapter of the New Jersey Association of Women Business Owners (2010 Business Woman of the Year), the New Jersey Ad Club, the Association of Women in Communications-NJ, and NJ Creatives.
 She volunteers for several non-profit organizations and was awarded 2011 Volunteer of the Year by Jewish Family Service of North Jersey for her service in the agency’s meals-on-wheels program, and has been a board member of Giants of Generosity since 2012.

-Bettina Fowler is a bank vice president (TD Bank) and former loan officer who has worked with bank branches and bank customers to develop new business, build positive relationships, grow accounts, and enhance community involvement.
+Bettina is a bank vice president (TD Bank) and former loan officer who has worked with bank branches and bank customers to develop new business, build positive relationships, grow accounts, and enhance community involvement.
 At TD Bank, she founded Power of Women!, a mentoring program to encourage women to pursue a banking career.
 Bettina also has extensive experience in retail, working with buyers, vendors and internal accounting, operations and training departments for several regional and national retailers; and in personnel recruiting.
 In addition to Giants of Generosity, Bettina is vice president of the Bergenfield-Dumont Rotary Club; a board member of The DACKKs Group, a non-profit organization dedicated to helping homeless people transition to independent living; and a volunteer with Police Unity Tour, which brings public awareness of and honors police officers who have died in the line of duty.
 In her off time, she enjoys bicycling and playing softball.

-Charlie Gutmann is a CPA (State of New York) and is the company controller of Park Agency, Inc. in New York City.
+Charlie is a CPA (State of New York) and is the company controller of Park Agency, Inc. in New York City.
 He has worked in the financial field and accounting profession for over 30 years, and previously held various management positions at Texaco and Bestfoods.
 He joined the GOG Board of Directors in the spring of 2014 after attending several fundraising events.
 Charlie is no stranger to volunteerism.
 He is very involved in his parish of Church of the Presentation as a member of the Small Christian Community (SCC) Core Team, a parish ministry responsible for creating and fostering small faith-sharing groups.
 He is delighted to be a member of the GOG team and looks forward to helping to fulfill the organization’s mission with Jane and the other members of the board.
 In addition to his CPA designation, Charlie holds a Master of Science in accounting from Pace University and a BA in business administration and accounting from New England College.
 He and his wife Irene have three children.

-Edie Sims enjoyed a long and fruitful career at Englewood Hospital, as a patient coordinator and liaison in the hospital’s former outpatient clinic.
+Edie enjoyed a long and fruitful career at Englewood Hospital, as a patient coordinator and liaison in the hospital’s former outpatient clinic.
 For 26 years, Edie worked one-on-one with patients, answering their questions about tests, treatments and medical care to ensure they fully understood physicians’ orders.
 She also worked for a short stint there as a billing supervisor in the public health nursing department but was anxious to get back to the more rewarding personal work in the clinic.
 Edie is a long-time volunteer in the community as well with the American Red Cross.
 She was deployed to Florida following Hurricane Wilma and assisted residents in need in areas in New Jersey that were hit by Superstorm Sandy; taking a cue from her hospital experience, she was responsible for making immediate-needs assessments and coordinated procurement of basic essentials for families in distress.
 Her people skills have also been on display as a product demonstrator at trade shows for Gunter Wilhelm Cutlery.
 She is honored to be a part of GOG and to help in any way.
 Edie and her husband Bob have two sons.

+the orchestra of A Chorus Line for the entire 15-year run of the show and, as he sat in the pit night after night, he realized the importance of bringing quality music to children.
+He got together with fellow Broadway musicians and formed Festival Brass, a lively, interactive music assembly program that taught students about the brass family of instruments.
+In 1995, Festival of Music became Arts Horizons, a full-service arts-in-education organization.
+Now entering its fourth decade, Arts Horizons reaches more than 350,000 students and teachers every year.
 Looking back over the past thirty years, John Devol says, “We are committed to foster the development of the whole person by integrating the arts into the educational experience, and we endeavor to instill in people of all ages and abilities a knowledge of their own creativity.
 When I visit schools and senior centers and see faces light up, I know that it’s all been worthwhile.
 Now that I have retired from Arts Horizons, I have found a new home with Giants of Generosity and hope to lend my expertise and years of experience to this worthy young and nimble charitable organization.

 John H. Johl

-John H. Johl is a Graduate of University of Connecticut with honors in History-1952; resident of Haworth since 1958; Councilman-2 years; Mayor-Borough of Haworth 10 years; Retired Lt.
+John is a Graduate of University of Connecticut with honors in History-1952; resident of Haworth since 1958; Councilman-2 years; Mayor-Borough of Haworth 10 years; Retired Lt.
 Col, USAFR; Member or chairman of various Boards at Pascack Valley Hospital-24 years; Charter member and President of Northern Valley Educational Foundation-8 years; member Bergen County Community College Foundation-12 years; Past President of Tenafly Kiwanis and member for 33 years…also served 2 years as Lt.
 Governor in Kiwanis; Past President of Greater Pascack Valley Chamber of Commerce; Past Commander Haworth Post 13 American Legion; Past President Van Ost Institute in Englewood; Past President Independent Insurance Agents of Bergen and Hudson Counties and member for 47 years; President and founder of Johl & Co.
 Insurance Agency in 1963; member First Congregational Church in Haworth for 50 years…four terms as moderator, Deacon for 15 years, Sunday School teacher; board member of several other organizations over the years.
-Currently and proudly a Director at Large for Giants of Generosity.
+John is currently and proudly a Director at Large for Giants of Generosity.